Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 How the agent responds to these states is as important as how it responds when everything proceeds as designed.
 An agent that encounters an unexpected state and attempts to reason its way to a resolution may take actions that are outside the intended scope of the task.
 An agent that stops and reports its state allows a human to intervene and assess.

-Failure mode design is the process of specifying, in advance, how the agent should respond when it encounters conditions outside the expected operational range.
+Failure mode design is the process of specifying, in advance, how the agent responds when it encounters conditions outside the expected operational range.
 This is not primarily a technical design task.
-It is a governance decision about where the agent's autonomy ends and where human judgement must take over.
+It is a governance decision about where the agent's autonomy ends and where human judgement takes over.

-Failure states should be logged, reported, and reviewed.
+Failure states are typically logged, reported, and reviewed.
 An agent that encounters unexpected conditions regularly is signalling that the operating environment is not what the deployment assumed.
-That signal warrants investigation, not just logging.
+That signal typically calls for investigation, not just logging.

 Lifecycle Governance at Greater Frequency